CommerceExperts/searchhub-docs/docs/smartsuggest/java-integration.rst

          * Add a custom IndexArchiveProvider that loads a prepared index.
 To create that index the class
          * 'de.cxp.ocs.smartsuggest.SuggestDataIndexer' can be used.
 Both have to be connected to the same
          * 'IndexArchiver' implementation that stores and retrieves indexes from any storage.
-         *
-         * @deprecated removed at version 2 to avoid long loading times.
-Instead prepare an index outside of
-         *             the service and attach it using 'withIndexProvider' **/ .withIndexProvider(myIndexArchiveProvider)
+         **/
+        .withIndexProvider(myIndexArchiveProvider)